Electrical Explosion - Arc Flash Blast

 electrical explosion

 In a typical electrical explosion, the tremendous temperatures of the arc cause the explosive expansion of both the surrounding air and the metal in the explosion path.
 For example, copper expands by a factor of 67,000 times when it turns from a solid to a vapour.
-The incredible dangers (resulting in physical injury and also death) that is associated with this electrical explosion results directly from the high pressures, intense sound, and penetrating shrapnel that eminates from the explosion.
-The intense pressure of an Electrical Explosion can easily exceed hundreds or even thousands of pounds per square foot, knocking electrical workers off their ladders.
-An Electrical Explosion can also easily rupture eardrums, and collapse lungs.
-The sounds associated with such an electrical explosion can exceed 160 dB.
+The incredible dangers (resulting in physical injury and also death) result directly from the high pressures, intense sound, and penetrating shrapnel that emanates from the explosion.
+The intense pressure of a blast can easily exceed hundreds or even thousands of pounds per square foot, knocking workers off their ladders.
+An Electrical Explosion can also easily rupture eardrums and collapse lungs.
+The sounds associated with such a blast can exceed 160 dB.
 Finally, explosive material and molten metal is thrown out from the explosion zone at speeds exceeding 700 miles per hour.
 This is certainly fast enough for shrapnel to absolutely penetrate the body.

 Visit Our AF Course Page: